C. C. L. Gregory

 Christopher Clive Langton Gregory (13 May 1892 – 24 November 1964) was a British astronomer, who established the University of London Observatory.

-Gregory was born in Parkstone, Dorset and lived in Swanage, Dorset in 1911 and in Hendon, Middlesex in 1939.
+He was born in Parkstone, Dorset and lived in Swanage, Dorset in 1911 and in Hendon, Middlesex in 1939.
 He died in Crookham-with-Ewshott, Hampshire.

-His son by his first wife, Helen Patricia (née Gibson), was the psychologist Richard Gregory (1923–2010).
-His second wife was Anita (née Kohsen).
+Gregory's son by his first wife, Helen Patricia (née Gibson), was psychologist Richard Gregory (1923–2010).
+His second wife was Anita Gregory (née Kohsen).

 The National Portrait Gallery has a photograph of Gregory taken in 1939.